Scope of Practice for Dermatology Nurse Practitioners

 Standards of Care for Dermatology Nurse Practitioners

-- The NP will take responsibility for continued professional development to stay abreast of current dermatology trends and to ensure patients receive safe, high quality dermatological care.
+- The Dermatology NP will take responsibility for continued professional development to stay abreast of current dermatology trends and to ensure patients receive safe, high quality dermatological care.

-- The NP will be involved in community outreach programs to educate the public and their communities about dermatology care and the prevention of skin cancer.
+- The Dermatology NP will be involved in community outreach programs to educate the public and their communities about dermatology care and the prevention of skin cancer.